cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 Linux style version of the **format** of the file.
 Not the version of the data, but the version of the semantics of the fields of this file.
 The current version: 0.2.0

-## hints
-**Optional:** A section for different values that may improve that performance or general computation.
-These should not impact the output in any substantial way and may be ignored by the system based on other requirements.

 ### num_workers
 A hint indicating how many worker threads that is best for training this model.